On entropic and almost multilinear representability of matroids: Preliminaries

 \begin{defn}[\cite{SA98}] A matroid $M=\left(E,r\right)$ is \emph{multilinear} over a field $\mathbb{F}$ if there exist an integer $c$ and a vector space $V$ over $\mathbb{F}$ with subspaces $\left\{ W_{e}\right\} _{e\in E}$ such that for each $S\subseteq E$

-In this case the vector space $V$ and the indexed family of subspaces $\left\{ W_{e}\right\} _{e\in E}$ are called a multilinear representation of $M$, or a representation of $M$ \emph{as a $c$-arrangement}.\emph{ }Observe that if we add the constraint $c=1$ we recover the definition of linear representability. \end{defn}
+In this case the vector space $V$ and the indexed family of subspaces $\left\{ W_{e}\right\} _{e\in E}$ are called a multilinear representation of $M$, or a representation of $M$ \emph{as a $c$-arrangement}.
+(We learned the term ``$c$-arrangement'' from~\cite{GM88}.)
+Observe that if we add the constraint $c=1$ we recover the definition of linear representability. \end{defn}

-Given a collection $\{X_e\}_{e\in E}$ of discrete random variables, Fujishige observed that the assignment $H:\mathcal{P}(E)\to \mathbb{R}_+$ given by the entropy function $H(X_S)$ of the joint distribution for $S\subseteq E$ is a polymatroid~\cite{Fuj78}.
-This motivates the following definition:
+Given a collection $\{X_e\}_{e\in E}$ of discrete random variables, Fujishige observed that the assignment $H:\mathcal{P}(E)\to \mathbb{R}_{\ge 0}$ given for each $S\subseteq E$ by the entropy $H(X_S)$ is a polymatroid~\cite{Fuj78}.
+Polymatroids arising this way are called \emph{entropic}.
+Subsequently entropic polymatroids were studied by various authors, and entropic matroids were defined, for instance by Mat\'{u}\v{s}, who called them ``strongly probabilistically representable matroids'' in \cite{Mat99}: